-On the ranch, there was also 12 miles of trails to prune and keep passable from rocks and overgrowth.
+On the ranch, there were also 12 miles of trails to prune and keep passable from rocks and overgrowth.
 Fences always need mending.
-On the trip out in August, we built 400 feet of fence out of telephone poles, which was a matter of digging holes, cutting the poles, notching the ends.
-It was tiring, heavy work, but the exertion felt good and we ended up with a handsome fence to boot.
+On the trip out in August, we built 400 feet of fence out of telephone poles, which was a matter of digging holes, cutting the poles, and notching the ends.
+It was tiring, heavy work, but the exertion felt good, and we ended up with a handsome fence to boot.

 It would do a world of good for more people in Washington to do that sort of manual labor now and then.
 It gives you the right attitude.

-A lot of people also don’t realise what good exercise horseback riding is.
-You don’t just get on the horse and sit there as if you are in a deck chair.
+A lot of people also don’t realize what good exercise horseback riding is.
+You don’t just get on the horse and sit there as if you were in a deck chair.
 When that horse takes its first step, every muscle in your body reacts and moves with it.

 And the faster the horse moves, the more your muscles react.
 It is great for flexibility, and anyone who has cantered even around a small ring knows that cardiovascular work is involved as well.

-The trouble with riding now is that with all the agents and communications people that have to follow me, a romantic ride with Nancy turns into the big stampede.
+The trouble with riding now is that with all the agents and communications people that have to follow me, a romantic ride with Nancy turns into a big stampede.

 I guess it is the old lifeguard in me, or maybe I still like to show off for Nancy, but I still enjoy doing a swan dive and a jackknife now and then.
 My old specialty, the back jack, is still in decent enough shape to teach kids how to do it.